-C'River: NDLEA commander found lifeless in Calabar hotel
+C'River: NDLEA Commander found lifeless in Calabar hotel

-The Cross River State Commander of the National Drug Law Enforcement Agency (NDLEA), Morrison Ogbonna, was on Thursday morning found dead in his hotel room in Calabar.
+The Cross River Commander of the National Drug Law Enforcement Agency (NDLEA), Morrison Ogbonna, was in the early hours of Thursday found dead in his hotel room in Calabar.

-Vanguard gathered that Ogbonna’s officers discovered his body when they arrived at the hotel to pick him up for a scheduled assignment.
+Vanguard gathered that the commander was found dead by his officers, who had come to pick him up for a scheduled assignment.

-“This morning, some officers went to the hotel to pick him up.
-When they didn’t get any response, they alerted the hotel management, who opened the room and found him lifeless.”
+An impeccable source who pleaded anonymity said, “This is what happened this morning.
+Some officers were in the hotel where he slept to pick him up, but when they didn’t hear from him they went to his room.

-Ogbonna, who was transferred to Cross River in August 2025 to replace Rachel Umebuali, had only recently assumed duty in the state.
+“It was on upon knocking without sucess that they drew the attention of the hotel management that opened his room and found him dead.”

-Confirming the development, the Police Public Relations Officer in Cross River, SP Irene Ugbo-Obase, said:
+According to the source, the commander was just transferred to Cross River to replace Rachel Umebuali in August this year.

-“I can confirm to you that it is true, but what led to the death is what I can’t readily tell you.”
+When contacted ,the police Relations Officer, SP Irene Ugbo-Obase confirmed the report of the death, “I can confirm to you that it is true, but what led to the death is what I can’t readily tell you,” she said.

 Disclaimer